 Extract the contents of the zip to:

--Fix bug where cache directory was being store in the wrong location.
+-Fix bug where cache directory was being stored in the wrong location.
 Not a tool breaking bug, but messy.

 This plugin will momentarily reduce your "Max Undo Count" to 2, then restore it back to it's original value.
 This option can be switched off in the "General Settings" palette.